Stepin Fetchit: Awards and honors

-Fetchit has a star on the Hollywood Walk of Fame.
+Perry has a star on the Hollywood Walk of Fame.

 In 1976, despite popular aversion to his character, the Hollywood chapter of the NAACP awarded Perry a special NAACP Image Award.
 Two years later, he was inducted into the Black Filmmakers Hall of Fame.

 Personal life

 In 1929, Perry married Dorothy Stevenson.
 She gave birth to their son, Jemajo, on September 12, 1930.
 In 1931, Dorothy filed for divorce, stating that Perry had broken her nose, jaw, and arm with "his fists and a broomstick."
 A few weeks after their divorce was granted, Dorothy told a reporter she hoped someone would "just beat the devil out of him," as he had done to her.
+In spite of the bitter divorce, they remained in contact.
 When Dorothy contracted tuberculosis in 1933, Perry moved her to Arizona for treatment.
-She died in September 1934.
+She died in September 1934; Perry paid for a 'lavish' funeral, reckoned at the time to embody 'a touch of the Hollywood spectacular' given the presence of persistent Fox newsreel photographers.

 Perry reportedly married Winifred Johnson in 1937, but no record of their union has been found.
 On May 21, 1938, Winifred gave birth to a son, Donald Martin Perry.
 Their relationship ended soon after Donald's birth.
 According to Winifred's brother, Stretch Johnson, their father intervened after Perry knocked Winifred down the stairs and broke her nose.

 In 1941, Perry was arrested after Winifred filed a suit for child support.
 When he was released from jail, he told reporters, "Winnie and I were never married.
 It was all a publicity stunt.
 I want you and everybody else to know that that is not my baby.
 Winnie knows the baby isn't mine but she's trying to be smart."
 Winifred admitted that they were not legally married, but she insisted Perry was her son's father.
 The court ruled in her favor and ordered Perry to pay $12 a week for the child's support.
 Donald later took his stepfather's surname, Lambright.
 (Note: On April 5, 1969, Donald Lambright was traveling along the Pennsylvania Turnpike, east of Harrisburg, Pennsylvania, when he went on a spree shooting.
 Reportedly, he injured sixteen and killed four, including his wife, with an M1 carbine and a .30-caliber Marlin 336 carbine, before turning one of the rifles on himself.
 The 1969 Pennsylvania Turnpike shootings were officially ruled a murder-suicide, but the account of the circumstances upon which the ruling was based was questioned by Lambright's daughter and discussed at length in her 2005 self-published book about Stepin Fetchit.
 In a Los Angeles Times interview, Lincoln Perry stated his belief that his son was set up.
 Lambright's involvement with the Black Power movement at the peak of the COINTELPRO program was believed to be related to his death.
 Perry never provided child support for Lambright, and they only met two years before his son's violent death.)